AlecDivito/Rust-Presentation/3_things_about_rust.md

 ## History of Rust

-- **Mozilla research** sponsored the project in 2009 for development of **servo web browser engine**
+- **Mozilla research** sponsored the project in 2009 for development of the **servo web browser engine**
+- In 2015 it had it's 1.0 release
 - Over the years Rust changed a lot
-- In 2015 it had it's 1.0 release

 ![bg fit right:50%](./assets/star-history-rust.png)

 <!--

-- Growing adoption
+- After 3 years of development, the promises of the language made mozilla interested if they could build a better browser in Rust so the server project was born
+- Rust changed a lot during this time and finally became more stable in 2015, when it had it's 1.0 release

 -->